lineality/rust_language_crustacean_learning_modules/0003 Rust: Simple Integration Test.md

 - a command with a bang/exclamation-point after it ("!") is called a "macro" in rust
 - Tests: you can use "assert!" to test if a result is what it is expected to be.
 - Tests: you can use "assert_eq!" to test if a value is what it is expected to be.
+- One-Test, One-Fail: Each test function is considered one test.
+Each test function can contain however many 'calls' of "assert!" or "assert_eq!" (or other test-calls).
+If one single call falls, then the whole test (the whole function, the whole set of many calls) is considered a failed test.